gvdr/whereport/README.md

 # whereport

 > Where is that airport?

 The goal of whereport is to provide a very light function to retrieve geographical information from airport's IATA codes.

+whereport? thereport!
+An official candidate to be the package with the worst pun-in-title.

 ## Installation